 No hemp was grown last year in Florida

 On this page you will find Florida hemp law along with a history of how Florida hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Florida hemp programs and state agency advisories or opinion letters.
-Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 On Friday May 3rd, the Florida Senate voted unanimously to pass a bill to establish a regulatory framework for...